 See The Lay Of The Land

-In a city known for its beautiful gardens and tree-lined streets, you’re spoilt for choice when it comes to suburban nature parks, but none are quite so beautiful and prestigious as Picnic Point Lookout.
+Toowoomba is a city known for its beautiful gardens and tree-lined streets and here, you’re spoilt for choice when it comes to suburban nature parks, but none are quite so beautiful and prestigious as Picnic Point Lookout.

 Artfully placed flowers and hedges line the car park as tall, shady trees provide shelter for the playground and picnic tables behind.
 There’s even a hidden garden with a waterfall and hopping rocks in the lower echelons for a world away experience too.